khamidou/khamidou.github.io/_drafts/writing_sms_based_auth_for_rails_apps.markdown

 ---
 layout: post
-title: SMS-based auth for Rails applications
+title: Implementing SMS-based auth for Rails applications
 category: software
 ---

 Let's add SMS-based two-factor auth to a generic Rails application.
 Hopefully we'll learn what makes an auth system robust along the way.
-We'll be using devise, because it's pretty much the standard library for adding user support to a Rails app.
+We'll be using [devise](https://github.com/plataformatec/devise), because it's pretty much the standard library for adding user support to a Rails app.

 ## The basics: generating codes